Spring Garden Revival

 Contact Reading’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Reading.
 Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
 Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
-Biodegradable paper packaging can be placed in yard waste collection (April–November).
+Biodegradable paper packaging should be placed in yard waste collection (April–November).
 For finished compost, Reading offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact: Reading Department of Public Works
+In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services for major incidents, and prevent storm drain contamination.
+Never dispose of fertilizer in regular trash, storm drains, or streets.
+Store all products in original, labeled containers in a dry, locked area.
+For more information and program details:

 16 Lowell Street, Reading, MA 01867